mannstein bending over copy

 Image00016.jpg

 A close-up look at the features of Rommel’s shoulderboard baton devices.
-This is one of two pattern of dies identified as having been used in the 2nd pattern baton devices.
+This is one of two pattern of dies, with very distinct fingerprints that I’ve identified as having been used in the 2nd pattern baton devices.

 (private collection)